koguz/APAL/README.md

 ```
 Once a graph is populated with vertices and edges, you can use it in APAL.

-To run APAL, create an APAL object, assign your graph to it, and run `run_apal(t)` with the `t` threshold, between 0 and 1.
+To run APAL, create an APAL object, assign your graph to it.
+Then, run `run_apal(t)` with the threshold value `t`, between 0 and 1.

 ```python
 apal = APAL()